 While your Drive is being scanned, you can choose a specific file path or file type to filter the scanning process.
 Once the scanning is done, you can navigate through the listed files and "Preview" the files you want to recover.

 Simply select the files you have previewed and wish to recover, and then click on the "Recover" button.
 If asked, choose a secure location on your PC to restore files and click "OK."

 The completion of this process will ensure the successful recovery of all of your selected files from your blinking Flash Drive.

-It shouldn’t matter if your Flash Drive is blinking red or making noise, because any abnormal behaviour of your Flash Drive can put your data at risk.
+It shouldn't matter if your Flash Drive is blinking red or making noise, because any abnormal behavior of your Flash Drive can put your data at risk.
 Thus, whenever you notice your Flash Drive blinking Red or making a sound, you should recover all the data stored on it.